Mariner10/Triangular-inator/README.md

-The ```life360.py``` file is the framework to actually connect to life-360. ***I did not make this.*** I made both ```logger360.py``` & ```visualizer.py```.
+The ```life360.py``` file is the framework to actually connect to life-360. ***I did not make this.*** However every other file in this project is original.

-logger360 is intended to run headlessly on a computer with constant wifi access.
+logger360 is intended to run headlessly on a computer with constant internet access.
 It will continuously scrape life360's server for data on your circle, at which point it will log this data to a .csv file.

 logger360 logs the following:

-- lattitude
-- longitude
+- GPS coordinates (lattitude & longitude)
-- battery health
+- battery percentage and if currently plugged in
 - name
-- date
+- date & time
+- if person is currently in transit
-- current time
+- geographic speed

-It was *supposed* to log driving and wifi-status as well, but it seems to be broken on either the ```life360.py```'s end or on life360's servers.
+- timestamps for arriving / leaving a location

 visualizer is for viewing any and all data that is collected in the csv files. just ensure it is in a directory that has a proper logs folder format (as mentioned above) as well as the csv files and it should run without a problem.